evmos/ethermint/x/evm/spec/02_state.md

 	// fetch EIP1559 base fee and parameters feeMarketKeeper types.FeeMarketKeeper

-	// Manage the initial context and cache context stack for accessing the store,
-	// emit events and log info.
-	// It is kept as a field to make is accessible by the StateDB
-	// functions.
-Resets on every transaction/block.
-	ctxStack ContextStack

 	// chain ID number obtained from the context's chain id eip155ChainID *big.Int